-Whilst Cowell’s ideas about rhythm had great artistic potential and a firm foundation in musical acoustics, difficulties arose along with the realisation that many of the rhythmic relationships he wanted to exploit were, in fact, unplayable with any degree of accuracy.
-Cowell ‘solved’ this problem by collaborating with Theremin in the development of a new, mechanical, instrument called the rhythmicon.
-The rhythmicon could realise the desired relationships accurately, but it was unwieldy and restricted in terms of timbre.
-A different, it could be said, more convincing, solution was proposed by the American composer Conlan Nancarrow (1912-1997) who, taking Cowell’s ideas as a starting point, turned to the player piano: punching the piano roll in spatial ratios corresponding to the desired temporal ratios, allowed previously unplayable rhythms and tempo relationships to be executed with accuracy, and at speeds well beyond those achievable by human performers.
-However, whilst Nancarrow’s works for player piano are truly groundbreaking in their treatment of musical time (click here to listen to Canon X), there are still limitations in terms of the lack of unity of the musical elements of melody, harmony, rhythm and timbre.
-Thus the solutions to the organisational problems of rhythm caused new, insurmountable ones in terms of practicality and of aesthetics.
-However, Cowell’s particular contribution in the domain of rhythm is seminal in that it highlighted the physical relationships that exist between the frequency ratios of the harmonic series and the microstructures that constitute timbre and harmony as well as the macrostructures that govern melodic intervals and all aspects of musical time i.e. rhythm, metre and tempo.
+Whilst Cowell’s ideas about rhythm had great artistic potential and a firm foundation in musical acoustics, difficulties arose along with the realisation that many of the rhythmic relationships he sought to exploit were, in fact, unplayable with any degree of accuracy.
+Cowell’s solution was to collaborate with Theremin in the development of a new mechanical instrument called the rhythmicon.
+The rhythmicon was able to realise the desired relationships accurately, but it was unwieldy and restricted in terms of timbre.
+An alternative and, it could be ventured, a more convincing, solution was proposed by the American composer, Conlan Nancarrow (1912-1997) who, taking Cowell’s ideas as a starting point, turned to the player piano.
+Punching the piano roll in spatial ratios corresponding to the desired temporal ratios, allowed previously unplayable rhythms and tempo relationships to be executed with accuracy, and at speeds well beyond those achievable by human performers.
+However, whilst Nancarrow’s works for player-piano were truly ground-breaking in their treatment of musical time, there remained limitations in terms of a lack of unity in melody, harmony, rhythm and timbre.
+Thus, in the cases of both Cowell and Nancarrow, the solutions to the problems associated with basing rhythm on ratios of the harmonic series created further, insurmountable ones in terms of practicality and of aesthetics.
+Nonetheless, Cowell’s contribution in respect of rhythm was seminal in that it highlighted the physical relationships that exist between the frequency ratios constituting not only the microstructures of timbre but also the macrostructures of harmony, melodic intervals and aspects of musical time such as rhythm, metre and tempo.

-French composers Francis Poulenc, Arthur Honegger, Darius Milhaud, Georges Auric, Louise Dury, Germaine Tailleferre.
+The French composers Francis Poulenc, Arthur Honegger, Darius Milhaud, Georges Auric, Louise Dury, Germaine Tailleferre.